top of page

 The $1.99 Shrimp Cocktail

 Las Vegas built a storied history with reports of 50 cent shrimp cocktails available on Fremont Street.
 For years, they were served in a tulip sundae glass at the Golden Gate, located downtown.
 The casino claims it sold thousands per day, and more than 30 million total, which cost 50 cents until 1991 and 99 cents until 2008.
 Today, a cheap shrimp cocktail is available at Fremont Casino, in Lanai Express, a quick service outlet.
+In addition, you can find a $2 shrimp cocktail at Slots A Fun, located on the Strip next to Circus Circus.

 $9.99 Steak at Ellis Island Casino